MrGrasss/BlitzTweet-AllroundTwitter-Tool/README.md

 ### Limitations:

 - A maximum of 4 media items in total (images, GIFs, and videos combined) can be used per tweet.
-- Tagging users through media only works on none verified and public users.
+- Tagging users through media only works on non-verified and public users.

 ### How to Use:

 1. **Run the Mass Tweeter:** Launch the feature from the main menu.
-2. **Select Media:** The tool will prompt you to select the number of images, GIFs, and videos to use (If there is more than one gif or video else its automatic), ensuring the total does not exceed 4 media items.
+2. **Select Media:** The tool will prompt you to select the number of images, GIFs, and videos to use (If there is more than one gif or video else it’s automatic), ensuring the total does not exceed 4 media items.
 3. **Post Tweets:** The tool will read the message, media files, and tagged users, and post tweets accordingly.

 ### Example: